CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 1. Find your approvals

-   a.
-Click on the Unanet logo
+   - Click on the Unanet logo
-   b.
-Scroll down to Approvals
+   - Scroll down to Approvals
-   c.
-Look for Expense Reports and/or Requests and click on Primary Approvals to view
+   - Look for Expense Reports and/or Requests and click on Primary Approvals to view

 ![Screenshot of Approving Expense 1](../images/Approving-Expenses-1.png)